huyaoyu/huyaoyu.github.io/_posts/2021-05-31-nearest-neighbor-interpolation-airsim.markdown

 Actually, the above command is already executed by the `setup.sh` script of AirSim.

 Then, clone the OpenCV source code and pick an appropriate tag.
 I choose 4.2.0 because it is the version my current system uses.
 Create a build directory and an install directory as usual.
 We only need an OpenCV package that delivers the essential functionalities.
 To reduce third-party dependency as much as possible, we will disable lots of irrelative features of OpenCV.
 The CMake configuration parameters are listed as follows.
+(Go to [OpenCV's offical documentation](https://docs.opencv.org/master/db/d05/tutorial_config_reference.html) for more details.)

 ```bash
 cmake -DCMAKE_C_COMPILER=/usr/bin/clang-8 -DCMAKE_CXX_COMPILER=/usr/bin/clang++-8 \